Askannz/msi-perkeyrgb/README.md

 Compatibility
 ----------

-As of now, this tool was only tested on the GE63VR model.
-However, it should probably work on any recent MSI laptop with a per-key RGB keyboard.
+This tool should probably work on any recent MSI laptop with a per-key RGB keyboard.
 Please let me know if it works for your particular model, so that I can create a compatibility list.

 Requirements
 ----------